kgateway-dev/kgateway/docs/content/installation/advanced_configuration/multiple-gloo-installs.md

 grafana: # The grafana settings can be removed for Gloo Edge OSS
   rbac:
     namespaced: true
+prometheus: # The prometheus settings can be removed for Gloo Edge OSS
+  kube-state-metrics:
+    fullnameOverride: glooe-prometheus-kube-state-metrics-2
+  server:
+    fullnameOverride: glooe-prometheus-server-2
 ```

 Now, let's install Gloo Edge for the second time.
 First create the second namespace: